Key Management

 suspend fun supportsAlgorithm(algorithmName: String): Boolean

-// Key operations
+// Key operations (Result-based API)

-suspend fun getPublicKey(keyId: KeyId): KeyHandle
+suspend fun getPublicKey(keyId: KeyId): GetPublicKeyResult

-suspend fun deleteKey(keyId: KeyId): Boolean
+suspend fun deleteKey(keyId: KeyId): DeleteKeyResult

 }